Skip to Main Content

 Critical appraisal is the process of judging the validity and quality of a research paper.

-Major points to consider when appraising systematic reviews include:
+Major points to consider when appraising include:

 • Is the study valid?